 January 2018 is over, we’re now on to the second month of the new year.
 Indications are that 2018 would be as eventful as 2017 was, as regards cyber crimes and cyber attacks.
 The much-evolved versions of the cyber threats that we had witnessed in 2017 would make their appearances in 2018 and pose threats to our businesses, sensitive personal data and privacy, despite businesses being armed with antivirus protection and other security software.
 Hackers would continue to target our PCs, smartphones, office computers etc and would even hack the IoT devices that we use.
 The cyber crime landscape is indeed expanding and as years pass by, threats continue to evolve.
-Today we have malware that would bypass our free antivirus software (or even the paid ones) and cause us much damage.
+Today we have malware that would bypass our antivirus software and cause us much damage.

 In this scenario, it’s imperative that we gain knowledge that would help us combat cyber crimes and thwart all those attacks that come our way.